 What is EMV?

-EMV, also known as chip cards, is a series of specifications that define a more secure method of payment.
-It was developed jointly by Europay, MasterCard, and Visa in the mid-1990s.
+EMV is one of the biggest changes to happen in the payments world in a long time.
+EMV, commonly referred to as “chip cards,” is a series of specifications that define a more secure method of payment.
+It was developed jointly by Europay, MasterCard and Visa in the mid-1990s, companies that also contributed to the name: E (Europay), M (MasterCard) and V (Visa).

 EMV introduces a small computer or "chip" to every payments device.
-This chip stores information, performs processing, and contains secure keys that generate cryptographic data.
+This chip stores information, performs processing and contains secure keys that generate cryptographic data.
 Dynamic data is generated with each transaction, making it nearly impossible to create counterfeit cards or replay intercepted transactions.
+This is in contrast to traditional swipe cards, which contain unchanging data in their magnetic stripes.

 What are the benefits of chip cards?